openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 - Set the uDMA Core's PERIPH_RESET CSR to issue a soft reset signal to uDMA I2C, which clear CSRs and aborts ongoing transactions.
 - Set the uDMA I2C's SETUP CSR to issue a soft reset signal to uDMA I2C controller to abort any ongoing transactions.

+*NOTE: Setting the uDMA Core's PERIPH_RESET CSR aborts ongoing transactions and clears all I2C CSRs.
+In contrast, setting the uDMA I2C's SETUP CSR aborts only the ongoing transactions, without affecting its CSRs.*

 Tx Operation (Read from L2 memory)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Configure the uDMA I2C's TX_SADDR CSR with an interleaved(L2) memory address.
+- Configure the uDMA I2C's TX_SADDR CSR with an interleaved(L2) memory address where the I2C configuration commands and Tx data is stored.
 I2C will read the data from this memory address.
 - Set the uDMA I2C's TX_SIZE CSR to specify the amount of data (in bytes) to be transferred/read from the L2 memory address provided in TX_SADDR.
 - Configure uDMA I2C's TX_CFG CSR to enable the Tx channel, which allows the Tx channel to start reading data.
 - The completion of the Tx operation can be determined by reading the TX_SIZE CSR.
 A value of 0 indicates that there are no pending bytes remaining for transfer.

 Rx Operation (Write to L2 memory)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- To enable RX operation , the TX channel must first be configured to read the I2C configuration details from L2 memory.
+Refer to the above section *Tx Operation (Read from L2 memory)*
+- *Note*: After the I2C controller fetches the configuration and performs a read operation from the slave device, the received data is first stored in an internal FIFO buffer.
+To transfer this data to L2 memory, the Rx channel must be configured as described below:
-- Configure the uDMA I2C's RX_SADDR CSR with an interleaved(L2) memory address.
+- Configure the uDMA I2C's RX_SADDR CSR with an interleaved(L2) memory address where the data will be written.
 I2C will write the data to this memory address.
 - Set the uDMA I2C's RX_SIZE CSR to specify the amount of data (in bytes) to be transferred/written to the L2 memory address provided in RX_SADDR.
 - Configure uDMA I2C's RX_CFG CSR to enable the Rx channel, which allows the Rx channel to start writing the data.
 - The completion of the Rx operation can be determined by reading the RX_SIZE CSR.
 A value of 0 indicates that there are no pending bytes remaining for transfer.